visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 ^^^^^^^^^^^

 VisIt_ has the ability to save windows, not just as image formats like PNG and JPEG, but as data files which can be imported into other tools.
-Some of these data types can be imported back into VisIt_ or other visualization and rendering tools which might have different rendering features of interest for making renderings.
+Some of these datatypes can be imported back into VisIt_ or other visualization and rendering tools which might have different rendering features of interest for making renderings.

 POV-Ray
 ^^^^^^^